 - Liquidity.
 If a financial emergency strikes, you'll want easy access to your money.
 Look for savings accounts that allow withdrawals and transfers via multiple channels, such as in-person, at an ATM and online.

 - A competitive savings rate.
-Compare rates from different financial institutions (you can view Navy Federal's here).
+Compare rates from different financial institutions (you can view Navy Federal's rates here).
 Also, look at how often the interest is compounded.
 Monthly compounding interest can earn you more than annually compounding interest.

 Requirements for Opening a Savings Account